eduardoyanoliveira/design_patterns/behavioral/state/README.md

 1. Implementing state-specific behavior directly within a class is inflexible because it commits the class to a particular behavior and makes it impossible to add a new state or change the behavior of an existing state later, independently from the class, without changing the class.

-2.Defines separate (state) objects that encapsulate state-specific behavior for each state.
+2. Defines separate (state) objects that encapsulate state-specific behavior for each state.
 That is, define an interface (state) for performing state-specific behavior, and define classes that implement the interface for each state.

 3. implements polymorphic behavior.